Tips for Boosting Your Kids School Grades

 Rewards

-By rewarding children for working hard and doing their homework, you will set the precedent that hard work comes with a bonus.
-If your child’s grades are lagging behind due to a lack of motivation, then you will need to boost that motivation.
+By rewarding children for working hard and doing their homework, you’ll set the precedent that hard work comes with a bonus.
+If your child’s grades are lagging behind due to a lack of motivation, then you’ll need to boost that motivation.
 If endless lectures about the benefits of education aren’t getting the enthusiasm that you had hoped for, you may have to think like a child.
 For example; in exchange for an hour’s worth of homework, they can use their games console or have time on their smartphone in exchange.
 It’s important to remember, though, that effort is rewarded – not the outcome or grades.

 Tags from the story